Melatonin measurement investigates sleep disorders and the body's reactions to stress.

 Melatonin supplements

 Taking immediate-release melatonin supplements may be helpful for people with difficulty sleeping and low evening melatonin levels.
-Prolonged-release supplements release melatonin gradually over 5-8 hours and may be more beneficial for those who have waking episodes during sleep.
-It is generally recommended to take a melatonin supplement 30-60 minutes before bedtime (available in various forms: sublingual, drops, and chewable) which may have a faster effect than capsules, and extended-release formulations that affect melatonin levels beyond immediate-release formulations.
+Prolonged-release supplements release melatonin gradually over 5-8 hours and may be more beneficial for those with waking episodes during sleep.
+It is generally recommended to take a melatonin supplement 30-60 minutes before bedtime (available in various forms: sublingual, drops, and chewable), which may have a faster effect than capsules and extended-release formulations that affect melatonin levels beyond immediate-release formulations.

-Melatonin supplementation is not associated with the suppression of the body's ability to produce melatonin.
+Melatonin supplementation is not associated with suppressing the body's ability to produce melatonin.
 Even at doses up to 50 mg, melatonin has not shown addictive properties or suppression of endogenous production.